-COVID-19 has wreaked havoc with the judicial dockets and schedules and the entire court system.
+COVID-19 has wreaked havoc with the judicial dockets, schedules and the entire court system.
 Mediation has proven to be an especially valuable method of conflict resolution during these trying times.
 Pandemic restrictions have led to an increase in the number of mediations in Florida and it is expected that online mediations will likely continue long after the pandemic restrictions have been lifted.
 It is crucial to seek accurate information about how the mediation process works.
 There are many different mediation misconceptions that are simply not true.
 While mediation continues to fulfill its promise of being the “wave of the future,” there are still a number of misplaced concerns that cause the process to be underutilized.

-- Myth: Mediation Does not Work for High Conflict Cases.
+1. Myth: Mediation Does not Work for High Conflict Cases.

 Reality: Mediation is Appropriate for High Conflict Cases.

 One of the most common misconceptions about divorce mediation it that it is only suitable for couples that get along.
 While it may be true that the two people are too emotional to sit down together alone, in mediation they work with their mediator, a trained professional and neutral third party, who has experience and training to help them focus on the issues at hand and to work together to resolve them.
 The mediator has many tools available to assist when emotions run high, such as caucusing by meeting with the parties in separate rooms or using an online platform until emotions have a chance to settle down.
 The mediator is skilled at helping the people focus on the issues at hand and the future rather than the things that happened in the past that brought them to divorce in the first place.

 Reality: Mediation is More Cost Effective than Ongoing Litigation.